fossasia/eventyay-tickets/doc/administrator/installation.rst

 We recommend reading about setting `strong encryption settings`_ for your web server.

 You've made it!
-You should now be able to reach pretalx at https://pretalx.yourdomain.com/orga/ and log in as the administrator you configured above.
-You can now create an event, and off you go!
+You should now be able to reach pretalx at https://pretalx.yourdomain.com/orga/ Log in as the administrator you configured above, and create your first event!

 Step 8: Check the installation
 -------------------------------